dimdnk/dimdnk/CV.md

 - Consulted global retail, investment companies as an IT industry expert in digital transformation and cloud computing;
 - Experienced in building software development, QA/QA Automation, DevOps processes from scratch, and optimizing existing ones;
 - Business-oriented: I know how to balance between business needs and tech efforts to maximize the business value;
-- I am passionate about sharing some nice and suitable solutions to open source;<br><br><br>
+- I am passionate about sharing some nice and suitable solutions to open source;<br><br>

 - Solid knowledge and hands-on experience in development for the Java platform and related technologies;
-- Proficient knowledge of modern PHP, JavaScript, and popular JavaScript-based libraries, and frameworks;
+- Proficient knowledge of modern PHP, JavaScript, and popular JavaScript-based libraries and frameworks;
 - Experience with Spring, Quarkus, Vaadin, Angular, Zend, and other MVC frameworks;
 - Strong understanding of design patterns, OOP, and development methodologies;
 - Experienced in software architecture design and development planning, business analysis, and requirements definition;
 - Experience in gathering requirements, establishing development goals, estimating tasks and projects;
-- Experience with DB abstraction layers (JDBC, Hibernate, JOOQ, + Liquibase, Flyway) and messaging services (Apache Kafka, RabbitMQ, JMS, etc.);
+- Experience with DB abstraction layers (JDBC, Hibernate, JOOQ, + Liquibase, Flyway) and messaging services (Apache Kafka, RabbitMQ, JMS), etc.;
 - Experience with different modules of Spring Framework like Web, Webflux, Batch, JDBC, Data Couchbase, REST, Security, Spring Cloud (Task, Gateway, Config, Vault, Sleuth).
 - Working experience in building ELT using Spring Boot, Kafka Streams, Apache Camel 4, Mapstruct, Commons HttpClient;
 - Designing and implementing various REST API using best practices like idempotence, security, content negotiation, HATEOAS, versioning, etc.